officialgazette/big-picture/README.md

 > 1. The publication configuration server
 > 2. The publication configurator configurator
 > 3. The publication standard
-> 4. The temporary file store (known as "the archive")
+> 4. The temporary file store (also known as "the archive")

 ## How the arifacts play together